Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 Magic Wand Tool Photoshop

-Magic Wand Tool will give the best result for images with a constantly colored background.
+It gives the best result for images with a constantly colored background.

 Opening it in Photoshop and Making a Duplication Layer of the Background Layer.
-In Photoshop CC, go to the File option at the top of the Menu Bar, select Open and choose the image that will be Edited.
+In Photoshop CC, go to the File option at the top of the Menu Bar, select Open, and choose the image that will be Edited.

 Open image in Photoshop